Simprints Documentation

 • If matches exist, it returns a list of potential matching candidates

-• If no matches exist, it proceeds to register the biometric data and return the generated unique id
+• If no matches exist, it proceeds to register the biometric data and return the generated unique ID

-• Calling app receives the result:
+• The calling app receives the result:

 • Presents these database records to the frontline worker, to choose the actual information of the patient

-• If the frontline worker finds no matching record, then they can choose to enrol last captured biometric data, for which Simprints ID will return a registration object containing the unique id, for the newly registered biometric.
+• If the frontline worker finds no matching record, then they can choose to enrol the last captured biometric data, for which Simprints ID will return a registration object containing the unique id, for the newly registered biometric.

-if (data.hasExtra(Constants.SIMPRINTS_IDENTIFICATIONS)) {
+if (response.resultCode != Activity.RESULT_OK) {

 // present identified matches to user for selection